Adaptive Estimation of Nonparametric Functionals: Main Results

-\end{theorem} \begin{remark} A close look at the proof of Theorem \ref{thm_adaptive_density_regression}, shows that the proof continues to hold for $\bmin=0$.
-Moreover, although we did not keep track of our constants, the purpose of keeping them in the form above is to show that the multiplicative constants is not arbitrarily big when $\beta$ is large.
+\end{thm} \begin{rem} A close look at the proof of Theorem \ref{thm_adaptive_density_regression} shows that the proof continues to hold for $s_{\min} = 0$.
+Moreover, although we did not keep track of our constants, the purpose of keeping them in the form above is to show that the multiplicative constants are not arbitrarily big when $\beta$ is large. \end{rem}